bumSin/neural-style-transfer-pytorch/README.md

 # Neural Style Transfer in PyTorch using Forward Hooks
+Simplest implementation

 ## Table of Contents
 - [Introduction](#introduction)